eisenhauerIO/tools-catalog-generator/workflows/full_validation_workflow.md

      ```
    - If any test fails (non-zero exit code), STOP.
 Ask the user for input before continuing.

-4. **Run the Demo Script in Hatch**
+4. **Run All Demo Scripts in Hatch**
    - Run:
      ```bash
-     hatch run python demo/example.py
+     cd demo && hatch run python run_all_demos.py
      ```
-   - If the script fails (non-zero exit code), STOP.
+   - If any demo script fails (non-zero exit code), STOP.
 Ask the user for input before continuing.

-5. **Run All Debug Notebooks**
-   - Run:
-     ```bash
-     hatch run python debug/run_all_debug_notebooks.py
-     ```
-   - This script will execute all notebooks in the debug directory to ensure they run without errors.
-   - If any notebook execution fails (non-zero exit code), STOP.
-Ask the user for input before continuing.

-6. **Clean Untracked Files and Directories**
+5. **Clean Untracked Files and Directories**
    - Run:
      ```bash
      git clean -xdf